manubatet/BokehProject1/README.md

 # BokehProject1
 A project about interactive graphics and html in python with bokeh and flask.
-I have created this project in a hackaton for another purpose (in a axial compresor, study the different correlations in each row for the deviation and losses) but I do not have the difussion rights of that project.
+I created this project in a hackaton for another purpose (in a axial compresor, study the different correlations in each row for the deviation and losses) but I do not have the difussion rights for that project.
 That's why I uploaded it applied to another dataset, the Airbnb in NYC.

 I found this tool useful when you have to compare numerical results in different scenarios (with a relationship between them) and you have to look for a correlation with its behaviour.
 It provides an interative tool to check very quickly different plots.